Med-Peds Serves the Community and are Patient Advocates

 Legislative Day ACP

-Each year residents/fellows have the opportunity to go to Dover and advocate on timely adult health issues.
+Each year residents/fellows have the opportunity to go to ACP Legislative Day to advocate on timely adult health issues.

 Health Policy